hiteshmohite19/flutter_first_api_call/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+To run this mobile application, you just have to setup Flutter in your local device and paste the lib folder into it.